Last Updated on January 5, 2025 by Soumya

 If you are not staying in Sintra, then you can choose between having dinner at Sintra and going back to Lisbon the same way you came or going further west to Cabo da Roca (the westernmost point of mainland Europe) and ending the day in Cascais.

-I strongly recommend you to take a sneak peek of Cabo da Roca if nothing else.
 Cabo da Roca, in itself, is a wonderful day trip destination from Lisbon.
 With its close proximity to the stunning surfing town of Ericeira, it makes for the perfect adventurous getaway.

 How to get back to Lisbon from Sintra/Cascais by train?

-If you are spending the entire day in Sintra, then you can easily get back to Lisbon from the Sintra train station.
+You can easily get back to Lisbon from the Sintra train station.
 Trains to Lisbon are quite frequent (leaving every 30 minutes).
 And I believe the last train leaves a little after midnight.
 Check here for train schedules.

-If you plan to get back from Cascais, there a number of trains running from Cascais Terminal to Lisboa Cais do Sodre.
-The ride usually takes 40 minutes and costs €2,25.
-You can check trains schedules and charges here.
+If you plan to get back to Lisbon from Cascais, there are a number of trains running from Cascais Terminal to Lisboa Cais do Sodre.
+The ride usually takes 70 minutes and costs €2.45.
+You can check train schedules and charges here.
 There are a few other stops in Lisbon like at Alges, Belem, and Santos.
 You can get off at the station closest to your hotel.

 Lisbon by train sounds so divine and scenic.
 I love train rides.